mWater/build-library/README.md

 # Build Library

-Builds, tests and demos library projects written in js, typescript and coffeescript.
+Builds, tests and demos library projects written in js and typescript

 To use: